 A mid-layer is worn above your base layer and its main role is to act as an insulating layer between the moisture-wicking base layer and the outer third layer.

-The mid-layer is a crucial part of layered clothing even if you do not have any plans of hiking and the day is warm, you must bring a mid-layer along with you just in case.
+The mid-layer is a crucial part of layered clothing even if you do not have any plans of winter hiking and the day is warm, you must bring a mid-layer along with you just in case.

 Some common fabrics for mid-layers include: